 - View the full terms and conditions for this offer.

 Investing £1,000 in a company or fund that pays you a dividend is a good way to start creating some passive income.

 This method requires some basic research on your part.
-Dividend payouts aren’t guaranteed, but they can be fairly reliable, especially if you pick something like a dividend hero or a dividend aristocrat.
+Dividend income isn’t guaranteed, but it can be fairly reliable, especially if you pick something like a dividend hero or a dividend aristocrat.
 You can then decide whether to keep your payments or reinvest them to help grow your portfolio.

 4. Investment trusts